Preparation & Practice

 Top quality nutritional feed and supplements

-A purposive customized training program
+A purposive, goal oriented and customized training program

-Regular veterinary check-ups and care
+Meticulous and frequent veterinary check-ups and care

 Daily journaling to document their performance, tendencies, progress and any issues